graphcore/poptorch/docs/user_guide/overview.rst

 ========================

-The basis of PopTorch integration comes from these two model wrapping functions.
+The basis of PopTorch integration comes from the following two model wrapping functions.

 poptorch.trainingModel
 ----------------------